 ECN 367 Econometrics (3 hrs.)
 An intensive study of the use of multivariate linear regression techniques applied to the estimation of economic relationships.
 This study will include the assumptions of the statistical model, how to recognize when these assumptions have been violated by the economic model or the data, and what corrective procedures are appropriate.
 Also discussed will be methods for checking forecast accuracy in advance of the forecast period and simultaneous equation estimation procedures.
-Prerequisites: MAT 114 and either MAT 122 or MAT 124

-ECN 425 Senior Seminar (3 hrs.)
-This course provides the capstone experience in economics.
-Students will learn how to apply knowledge gained in economics courses to further their understanding of contemporary economic issues.
+Prerequisites: MAT 114 and either MAT 122 or MAT 124 gained in economics courses to further their understanding of contemporary economic issues.
 The course provides a review of intermediate macroeconomics, price theory and econometrics.
 Students will complete a senior thesis which provides an opportunity to conduct original research on an economic or interdisciplinary issue.
 Students will present and discuss their research results in class throughout the semester.
 Prerequisites: Senior standing, ECN 331, ECN 332, ECN 367, and at least two economics electives or consent of instructor.